Photo by learn-to-play-guitar.maxupdates.tv |

 1.Take off the whammy bar on the guitar.

-2. Simply wrap a little of amount Plumber's Tape around the end of
+2. Simply wrap a little of amount Plumber's Tape around the end of the whammy bar at the thread part, like this.

 3. Put back the whammy bar in place and your done!